duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/994_AMOD18_TheObstavoidAlgorithm.md

 ## Video of expected results {#demo-obstavoid-expected}

-First, we show a video of the expected behavior (if the demo is succesful).
+First, we show a video of the expected behavior (if the demo is successful).

 ## Duckietown setup notes {#demo-obstavoid-duckietown-setup}

-As this is only a demo in the simulation framework `duckietown-world` no setup of a real duckietown is needed.
+As this is only a demo in the simulation framework `duckietown-world`, no setup of a real duckietown is needed.

 ## Duckiebot setup notes {#demo-obstavoid-duckiebot-setup}

-As this is only a demo in the simulation framework `duckietown-world` no setup on a real duckiebot is needed.
+As this is only a demo in the simulation framework `duckietown-world`, no setup on a real duckiebot is needed.

 ## Pre-flight checklist {#demo-obstavoid-pre-flight}